revng/revng/docs/GeneratedIRReference.rst

 --------------

 rev.ng can detect function calls.
-The terminator of a basic block can be considered a function call if it's preceeded by a call to a function called ``function_call``.
-This function take three parameters:
+The terminator of a basic block can be considered a function call if it's preceded by a call to a function called ``function_call``.
+This function takes three parameters:

 :BlockAddress Callee: reference to the callee basic block.
 The target of the function call, most likely a function.
 :BlockAddress Return: reference to the return basic block.
 It's the basic block
-                      associated to the return address.
+                      associated with the return address.
 :u64 ReturnPC: the return address.
 :GlobalVariable LinkRegister: reference to the CSV representing the link
                               register for this specific function call.
 If null,